Visit www.gvsu.edu/lakerstogether for more.

 - ACC 618 - Advanced Accounting (3 credits)

-ACC 513 or ACC 514 fulfills the BBA's undergraduate auditing requirement, while the other courses fulfill the BBA's undergraduate Seidman electives requirement.
+ACC 513 or ACC 514 fulfills the BBA's undergraduate auditing requirement, while the other courses fulfill the BBA's undergraduate Seidman College of Business electives requirement.
 No more than three 500-level courses can be counted toward the minimum 33 hours of the M.S.A. degree.

 If students earn at least a grade of B in each of these classes, they are granted full admission to the master's program and must then complete an additional 21 credits to receive the master's degree.
 All other master's degree requirements must be met.
 After completing 120 credits and all requirements for the bachelor's degree, students are awarded a bachelor's degree.
 A minimum of 21 graduate credits must be completed after the 120 credits for the bachelor's degree are completed (the M.S.A. program requires 33 hours).

-Undergraduate accounting majors with an overall GPA of at least 3.25 may apply to the combined bachelor's/master's program after:
+Undergraduate accounting majors with an overall GPA of at least 3.25 may apply to the combined bachelor's/master's program after completion of the following

-- 75 hours of academic credit, with at least 30 credits at GVSU, have been completed or are in progress.
+- 75 hours of academic credit, with at least 30 credits at GVSU, either completed or in progress.

-Students will normally apply for the combined B.B.A./M.S. in Accounting degree program during their third academic year (for a complete list of application requirements and to apply, see www.gvsu.edu/msa).
+Students will normally apply for the combined B.B.A./M.S. in accounting degree program during their third academic year (for a complete list of application requirements and to apply, see gvsu.edu/msa).
 Acceptance recommendations will be made by the School of Accounting's admissions committee after evaluation of the application and the completion of all application requirements.

 Requirements During Undergraduate Studies